codingbbq/codingbbq.github.io/_posts/2019-03-12-Javascript-Interview-Questions.markdown

 ---
 layout: post
-title:  "Javascript Interview Questions : Challenging `this`"
+title:  "JavaScript Interview Questions : Challenging `this`"
 categories: learning
-excerpt : Attempting to solve and figure out solution to some of the tricky and very interesting questions asked in Javascript interviews.
+excerpt : Attempting to solve and figure out solution to some of the tricky and very interesting questions asked in JavaScript interviews.
 ---

-### Javascript interview questions
+### JavaScript interview questions

-I found a print of Javascript questions usually asked in Interview and I had to test my own knowledge.
+I found a print of JavaScript questions usually asked in Interview and I had to test my own knowledge.
 Below is the breakup of each questions, my answer and then followed by the correct answer.
-The idea of this blog post is to be honest to myself and sincerly take the test.
+The idea of this blog post is to be honest to myself and sincerely take the test.
 So let's get started.

 ## What the code below will output to the console?